 The evidence must clearly detail your diagnosis and include information on how this affects your ability to carry out day-to-day activities.
 It must also include specific reference to how it impacts your ability to fully engage with your academic studies.

-To create your Personalised Academic Study Support plan, you will need to bring your evidence to the Student Wellbeing Centre, and have a chat with one of the advisors in a drop-in session.
+To create your Personalised Academic Study Support plan, you will need to email your evidence to the Student Wellbeing Centre on email@example.com and have a chat with one of the advisors via a Wellbeing Walk In.